 12. The statement, “Chart position for bonus album tracks taken from Billboard Top Pop Albums,” is confusing: the positions for each song noted in the Wikipedia article represent peak positions for the EPs that contained those songs—not for the songs themselves!
 And they were taken from a separate EP chart which Billboard published from 1956 through 1959.

-FEATURED IMAGE: The photo at the top of this page is from a performance at the Maple Leaf gardens in Toronto, Canada, on April 2, 1957.
+FEATURED IMAGE: The photo at the top of this page is from a performance at the Maple Leaf Gardens in Ottawa, Canada, on April 3, 1957.
 Elvis hated the restrictions that the suit’s weight placed on his movement (and the fragility of the pants), so he replaced the cumbersome bottoms with a pair of black slacks.
-(For more photos from this time, see “Elvis Presley : Pan Pacific Auditorium, Los Angeles : October 28 & 29, 1957.”)
+(For more photos from this time, see “Elvis Presley: Pan Pacific Auditorium, Los Angeles: October 28 & 29, 1957.”)

 1 I have been a Wiki editor for a while.
 No biggie: anyone can register as an editor and contribute.
 That’s the plus of Wikipedia: an almost limitless source of knowledge, experience, and insight.
 It’s also the minus of Wikipedia: an almost limitless source of well-intentioned, misinformed contributors.